- How many sides does a hexagon have? Exploring the 6-sided shape

 The result is that we get a tiny amount of energy with a bigger wavelength than we would like.
 The best way to counteract this is to build telescopes as enormous as possible.
 The problem is that making a one-piece lens or mirror bigger than a couple meters is almost impossible, not to talk about the issues with logistics.
 The solution is to build a modular mirror using hexagonal tiles like the ones you can see in the pictures above.

 Making such a big mirror improves the angular resolution of the telescope, as well as the magnification factor due to the geometrical properties of a "Cassegrain telescope".
 So we can say that thanks to regular hexagons we can see better, further and more clearly than we could have ever done with only one-piece lenses or mirrors.

 Honeycomb pattern – why the 6-sided shape is so prevalent in nature

 The way that 120º angles distribute forces (and in turn stress) amongst 2 of the hexagon sides makes it a very stable and mechanically efficient geometry.
 This is a significant advantage that hexagons have.
-Another important advantage of the regular hexagon is that it belongs to the group of polygons that can fill a surface with no gaps in between them (regular triangle, square and hexagon).
+Another important property of regular hexagons is that they can fill a surface with no gaps in between them (along with regular triangles and squares).
 On top of that, the regular 6-sided shape has the smallest perimeter for the biggest area amongst these surface-filling polygons, which makes it very efficient.

 Bubbles present an interesting way of visualising the benefits of a hexagon over other shapes, but is not the only way.
 In nature, as we have mentioned, there are plenty of example of hexagonal formations, mostly due to stress and tensions in the material.
 We cannot go over all of them in detail, unfortunately.
 We can, however, name a few places where one can find regular hexagonal patterns in nature: